containerbuildsystem/atomic-reactor/docs/garbage_collection.md

 The `squash` pre-publish plugin creates new image but deletes the old one and gives its tag to the new image.
-This means the garbage collection behaviour should be the same whether the plugins run or not.
+This means the garbage collection behaviour should be the same whether the plugin is run or not, unless the plugin is run with `dont_load=False` and `remove_former_image=False` in which case the original image is not deleted after build.

 ## Build containers